 Table of Contents:

-Data Classification with custom fields
+Manual Data Classification

 You can use Dataedo to find and classify sensitive data in your databases and then share this classification in HTML documentation.

 When you imported schema of your databases you can use search function (ctrl + F or search option from the ribbon) to find tables and columns using keywords that you suspect indicate columns containing sensitive data.

 Go table by table and review highlighted columns.
 You can use custom fields to provide different classifications for columns.

 You can also use find column name option to review all columns in all databases with the same name.
 Right click column and choose Find column option.

 Window will open with all clolumns with the same name.
 You will be able to review and set classifications for those columns.

 To add custom fields to your repository choose Custom fields option from the ribbon and add new field.
 For new field provide:

 - Title - make it something meaningful, for instance a name of regulation or a meaningful keyword, like Sensitive data, Classification